AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-search-api.md

 `Count` represents the number of matched assets in the given query.

 Also returned is a list of `Results`.
-Each result contain
+Each result contains
     - The `MatchProperties` list contains a list of match property objects.
 Each match property object contains which field matched as well as the value of that field.
     - `Score` which indicates the relevancy of the match.
 The higher the score, the more relevant this asset is to your query.
     - `Id` the id of the matching asset.